tnystc/Match3Type-Game/README.md

 # Match3Type

-A **Match-3 style prototype game**, developed as part of the learning process in Unity.
+A **Match-3 style game**, developed as part of the learning process in Unity.
 Since this was a beginning project, it is not well designed and lacks proper OOP practices and optimizations (e.g., inheritance, object pooling).
 I might update it in the future.

 ## Gameplay